Sri Lankan diaspora: Malaysia and Singapore

-Today MCC makes its way in this ever-changing globe under the dynamic leadership of Dato Dr NKS Tharmaseelan.
-After 50 years of hibernation MCC has now become visible.
-The MCC was formally registered with the Malaysian Election's Commission (SPR) on 27 February 2009.
+Today MCC under the leadership of Dato Dr NKS Tharmaseelan.
+After 50 years MCC was formally registered with the Malaysian Election's Commission (SPR) on 27 February 2009.

 Many Ceylonese were also involved in the independence movements in Malaya and Singapore.
 In Singapore, there are many current and past ministers who are of Ceylonese Tamil in origin and Tamil is a national language.
 Sinnathamby Rajaratnam was the former foreign minister and deputy prime minister of Singapore and regarded as one of the founding fathers of Singapore.
 His death in 2006 was marked with a state funeral by the government of Singapore.
 The Singapore flag was flown at half mast at all public buildings and former Prime Minister and friend Lee Kuan Yew cried when giving his eulogy.

 Even today, the Sri Lankan community in Malaysia and Singapore is an upwardly mobile community taking up many professional and government posts.
 One of Malaysia's and South East Asia's richest men is billionaire Tan Sri Ananda Krishnan, who regularly makes it to Forbes magazine's billionaire list.